pkamb/PowerKey/README.md

 ## Remap your Power key

-PowerKey remaps your Macbook Pro or Macbook Air's power key.
+PowerKey remaps your Macbook Pro or Macbook Air's Power key.

 Remapping to Forward Delete ⌦ is the most popular replacement.